PLANNING BEYOND CATASTROPHE

 The other day, as I woke up and switched on the radio, I heard these words: “The clamour from round the world for Israel to stop its attacks on Gaza grows louder by the day.”
 (BBC Radio 4, 30th July 2014).
 Not a great start to the day, I thought.

 This is that saddest shabbat in the Jewish calendar, the shabbat before Tisha Be’Av, the day of mourning for Jewish suffering through the ages.
 In Jeremiah’s poems of lament, called in Hebrew Megillat Eichah, you can hear sounds of suffering every bit as poignant as those we can hear echoing round the world today: The tongue of the sucking child cleaves to the roof of his mouth for thirst: infants ask for bread, and none can break it for them: those who ate delicacies are desolate in the streets: those who were brought up in scarlet hug the refuse heaps.
 That’s not a BBC report: it’s Eichah 4: 4-5.
 Just like the reporters today, Jeremiah picked out children as the most moving symbols of suffering.
 There are far too many places in the world where children cannot sleep in their beds without fear of attack: I speak not only of Gaza, but of Syria, of Lybia, of Iraq, of South Sudan, of the Central African Republic, and of course of Israel, still under fire from rocket attacks, and now mourning its dead and wounded in conflict.
-Over the last ten years, two million children in our world have been killed in conflict.
-Over one million have been orphaned, over six million have been seriously injured or permanently disabled and over ten million have been left with serious psychological trauma.
+Between 2005 and 2016, over 70 thousand children were killed across 25 world conflicts.
+Many more have been orphaned, seriously injured or permanently disabled and over ten million or left with serious psychological trauma.
+Children are forced to serve in armies, and can be victims of abuse and sexual violence.
 Well might we cry, with the psalmist, “AD ANA How long Adonai will you forget forever?
 How long will you hide your face from me?”
 (Psalms 13:1).
 Messages I’ve seen in the last few days written by children in conflict zones describe that feeling exactly – how much longer?
 Why has the world forgotten us?

 Today, as we come close to Tisha Be’Av, we begin the book of Deuteronomy, the book which will take us through to Simchat Torah in October.
 Is it not strange that we always begin this account of Moses review of forty years of history just before Tisha Be’Av?
 Would it not be more sensible to begin it next week, as the season of consolation begins?
 It’s as if, even on the threshold of disaster, we are already looking forward, planning what has to come next.
 It’s as if even before the catastrophe, there are plans for rebuilding.
 However tough are the ways of the world, there have to be plans to carry on: however deep the mire, and this weekend it seems to be getting even deeper, we know the work of reconstruction will have to begin, and begin soon.